-- Yourself and your spouse. - All dependents you claim on your reurn. - Your child whom you do not claim as a dependent because of the rules explained in Pub.
-501 for children of divorced or separated parents. - Any person you could have claimed as a dependent on your return if that person had not received \$3,100 or more of gross income or had not filed a joint return.
+• Yourself and your spouse.

+• All dependents you claim on your return.

+• Your child whom you do not claim as a dependent because of the rules for children of divorced or separated parents.

+• Any person you could have claimed as a dependent on your return except that person received \$3,300 or more of gross income or filed a joint return.